 In general, child support is the cash payment that noncustodial parents are obligated to pay for the financial support of their children.
-These payments enable parents who do not live with their children to fulfill their financial responsibility to them by contributing to childrening costs.
+These payments enable parents who do not live with their children to fulfill their financial responsibility to them by contributing to childrearing costs.
 Child support orders generally are established when parents divorce or separate, or when the custodial parent applies for certain public benefits.

 The Child Support Enforcement (CSE) program was enacted in 1975 as a federal-state program (Title IV-D of the Social Security Act).
 The primary purpose of this program was to reduce public expenditures for recipients of cash assistance by obtaining ongoing support from noncustodial parents that could be used to reimburse the state and federal governments for part of that assistance.
 (This purpose often is referred to as public assistance cost-recovery.)
-Relatedly, the program also sought to strengthen families by securing financial support for children from their noncustodial parents on a consistent and continuing basis to enable some of those families to remain self-sufficient and off public assistance.
-Over the years, CSE has evolved into a multifaceted program.
-While public assistance cost-recovery still remains an important function of the program, its other aspects include service delivery and promotion of self-sufficiency and parental responsibility.
+Relatedly, the program also sought to strengthen families by securing financial support for children from their noncustodial parents on a consistent and continuing basis to enable some of those families to remain off public assistance.2 Over the years, CSE has evolved into a multifaceted program.3 While public assistance cost-recovery still remains an important function of the program, its other aspects include service delivery and promotion of self-sufficiency and parental responsibility.
 The CSE program has different rules for assistance families (e.g., those receiving cash benefits under the Temporary Assistance for Needy Families program [TANF]) and non-assistance families.

-The CSE program is administered by the Office of Child Support Enforcement (OCSE) in the Department of Health and Human Services (HHS), and receives mandatory funding each fiscal year in the Departments of Labor, Health and Human Services, and Education, and Related Agencies Appropriations Act.
-All 50 states, the District of Columbia, Guam, Puerto Rico, the Virgin Islands, and 60 tribal nations operate CSE programs and are entitled to federal matching funds.
-The CSE program is estimated to handle the majority of all child support cases; the remaining cases are handled by private attorneys, collection agencies, or through mutual agreements between the parents.
+The CSE program is administered by the Office of Child Support Services (OCSS) in the Department of Health and Human Services (HHS).
+(Prior to June 5, 2023, this office was named the Office of Child Support Enforcement [OCSE].4) The program receives mandatory funding each fiscal year in the Departments of Labor, Health and Human Services, and Education, and Related Agencies Appropriations Act.
+All 50 states, the District of Columbia, Guam, Puerto Rico, the Virgin Islands, operate CSE programs and are entitled to federal matching funds.
+In addition, 60 tribes operate their own CSE programs pursuant to Section 456(f) of the Social Security Act.5